Mike Hastings (ice hockey)

-Mike Hastings (born February 3, 1966) is the current head ice hockey coach of the Minnesota State University, Mankato Mavericks.
-He was formerly the head coach and general manager of the Omaha Lancers in the United States Hockey League.
-He is also the coach for the United States World Juniors team.
+Mike Hastings (born February 3, 1966) is an American ice hockey coach at the collegiate level.
+Since 2023, he has been the head coach of the Wisconsin Badgers men's ice hockey team.
+He was head coach of the Minnesota State Mavericks men's ice hockey team from 2012 to 2023.

 Career

-He was the head coach of the Omaha/River City Lancers from 1994–2008 where he was twice named the USHL Coach of the Year (1996–97 and 2001–02) and five times was named the USHL General Manager of the Year (1997, 2002, 2005, 2007 and 2008).
+Hastings was the head coach of the Omaha/River City Lancers from 1994 to 2008 where he was twice named the USHL Coach of the Year (1996–97 and 2001–02) and five times was named the USHL General Manager of the Year (1997, 2002, 2005, 2007 and 2008).

 After a successful 14-year run in the USHL Hastings returned to the college ranks, joining the staff at Minnesota as an assistant for a year before becoming an associate head coach at Nebraska–Omaha.
 After three years with the Mavericks Hastings accepted the head coaching position at Minnesota State.
 When Hastings arrived in Mankato the program had only one winning season in the previous nine years and he immediately turned the program around.
 In his first year the team doubled their win total, going 24–14–3 and making the second NCAA tournament appearance since joining Division I in 1996.
 The team improved in each of the next two seasons, winning the WCHA tournament both years and was the #1 seed in the 2015 NCAA Tournament.

 In the 2021 Tournament, Hastings and Minnesota State won 2 games on their way to the Frozen Four.
 Hastings' 5 consecutive 20+ win seasons to start his career led to Minnesota State giving him a 10-year contract extension in the spring of 2017.

+On March 30, 2023, it was announced that Hastings had been hired as the head coach of the Wisconsin Badgers men's ice hockey team, replacing Tony Granato after seven seasons.